 While full, laissez-faire capitalism has not yet existed anywhere, while some (unnecessary) government controls were allowed to dilute and undercut the original American system (more through error than through theoretical intention) — such controls were minor impediments, the mixed economies of the nineteenth century were predominantly free, and it is this unprecedented freedom that brought about mankind’s unprecedented progress.

 This belief is merely another example of Rand’s tendency to exaggerate and distort reality, which resulted from her ignorance of history.
-If one considers the matter objectively – something that Rand was not capable of doing because of her highly subjective beliefs – in which century, the nineteenth or the twentieth, was there a greater increase in humanity’s material well-being?
-Without doubt, it was in the twentieth century, with all its regulations and government programs which, according to Rand’s extremely fallible judgment, stifled and ultimately destroyed capitalism.
+If one considers the matter objectively – something that Rand was not capable of doing because of her highly subjective beliefs and convictions – in which century, the nineteenth or the twentieth, was there a greater increase in humanity’s material well-being?
+Without doubt, it was in the twentieth century, with all its regulations and government programs that, according to Rand’s extremely fallible judgment, stifled and ultimately destroyed capitalism.

 Standard growth theory predicts diminishing returns to capital investment.
 If this were true, we would expect growth rates in the period 1913-92 to be lower than those of 1820-1913.
 But this is not the case.
 In six out of the seven [world] regions, growth was higher in the twentieth century than it was in the nineteenth.
 In Western Europe, the most developed part of the world in 1820, average annual growth was 1.9 per cent from 1820 to 1913, and 2.5 per cent from 1913 to 1992.

 Contrary to what Rand and other laissez-faire advocates claimed, many government regulations and programs are compatible with capitalism because, unlike communism, they do not destroy the incentives and motivations that are the driving force of capitalism.
-In other words, the mixed economies which these theorists so vehemently condemned and pronounced to be inherently unstable, are in fact quite stable and capable of producing a gradually increasing standard of living for their citizens, as has been demonstrated in numerous countries around the world during the roughly four decades following the end of World War Two.
+In other words, the mixed economies that these theorists so vehemently condemned and pronounced to be inherently unstable are in fact quite stable and capable of producing a gradually increasing standard of living for their citizens, as has been demonstrated in numerous countries around the world during the roughly four decades following the end of World War Two.

 Objectivist Lie #7